How We Deliver

-After years of building software for energy companies, we've found a project cadence that works for all stakeholders - the utility, the developer, and everyone in between.
+After years of building software for energy companies, we've found a project cadence that works for all stakeholders - the company, the developer, and everyone in between.

-As a company of predominantly engineers we love continuous delivery.
-We don't practice the agile methodology by the book, but we do use its principles of small, constant integrations and frequent reassessment of goals.
+As a company with a heavy engineering presence we love continuous delivery.
+We don't practice the agile methodology by the book, but we do use its principles of small, constant integrations and frequent reassessment of goals to ensure our plan of action reflects the latest insights.
 We prefer short & constrained deadlines and a cadence that is familiar and distraction free.

-Our clients, however, often require a fixed deliverable at the end of a several-months-long timeline.
-Try telling the DOE or a utility that after your first two-week sprint, you want to shuffle priorities.
+Our clients, however, often require a fixed deliverable at the end of a several-months-long timeline (commonly called the “waterfall” approach).
+Try telling the DOE or a utility that after your first two-week sprint, you want to shuffle priorities given new knowledge.
 For projects whose requirements can take 3-12 months to gather and finalize, the product team simply cannot reassess priorities every two weeks.

 Our delivery process blends the best of both worlds by balancing the risk of spending time building the wrong thing (waterfall's weakness) without the overhead / organizational shock of implementing something unfamiliar (agile's weakness).
-We call it 3Phase because puns but also because it really has three discrete phases: Design, Development, and Delivery.
+We call it 3Phase: Design, Development, and Delivery.

 Taking a page out of Andy Grove's High Output Management, let's start with the end in mind.

 Delivery doesn't just happen in a split second when a developer presses a LAUNCH button.
 All too often clients change copy, designers tweak views, PMs add features, and developers optimize code.
 Ignoring that Delivery is a phase and not a singular moment in time is why so many deadlines are missed.